sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 #### Testing Steps

-- Use GCU to create a drop rule on ACL Table
+- Use GCU to create a drop rule on a specific port on ACL Table

 - Remove the drop rule from ACL Table